SkywalkerSpace/emoji2pic-python/README.md

 # emoji2pic-python
-Apple emoji and text to image
+Apple emoji and text to picture

 [TOC]